Honoring My Loved One

 In Memoriam Tables

 Something I’ve seen at every wedding I’ve attended is an in-memoriam table.
-This is usually a smaller cocktail sized table filled with photos of passed loved ones.
+This is a smaller cocktail sized table filled with photos of passed loved ones.
 This is usually at the reception, but I have seen pews and chairs set aside for this as well for a ceremony space.
 Some ceremonies go as far as to have a moment of silence to honor your loved one(s).
 I highly recommend speaking to your officiant about this if the moment of silence is something you’d like added into your ceremony!

 A newer event I’ve started to see are bouquet dedications.
 Rather than tossing the bouquet during the reception to all the single ladies, I’ve had brides dedicate it to their passed loved one.
 This sort of goes hand in hand with the in-memoriam table because usually that’s where the bouquet is set up for the night.
 This gives you the opportunity to honor you loved one publicly at your wedding.
 It also gives you the ability to hang onto your bouquet and preserve it later!

-Incorporating Sentimental Pieces from Your Loved One
+Incorporating Sentimental Pieces

 This is personally what I did to incorporate my dad on my wedding day.
 My dad bought jewelry a lot for me and my mom.
 My junior year of high school I was gifted a necklace that went with my prom dress.
 Just a simple, silver necklace with tiny diamonds in it.
 When I graduated high school, I was gifted a tennis bracelet that matched my necklace.
 They were the last pieces of jewelry he bought for me.
 It was never a thought in my head what jewelry I was going to wear on my wedding day because I knew I would be wearing them.